Get screened and talk to your doctor today about Hepatocellular Carcinoma treatment alternatives.

 A risk factor is something that increases the possibility of developing a disease.
 Certain conditions or behaviors can increase a person’s chances of developing liver cancer.
 Having cirrhosis is a risk factor for developing hepatocellular carcinoma (primary liver cancer).
 Cirrhosis is severe scarring of the liver due to a progression of damage to the liver, usually over many years.
 People often think that overuse of alcohol is the only way that cirrhosis can occur.
 In fact, drinking alcohol in excess is only one way in which a person can get cirrhosis.

-People with fatty liver may over time develop complications including cirrhosis, thereby putting them at risk for liver cancer.
+People with fatty liver may over time develop complications including cirrhosis, thereby putting them at risk for hepatocellular carcinoma or liver cancer.
 Certain conditions increase one’s chances of having fatty liver, including obesity, type 2 diabetes, high cholesterol, and high triglycerides.

-People with certain hereditary and/or rare diseases may be prone to developing liver cancer.
+People with certain hereditary and/or rare diseases may be prone to developing hepatocellular carcinoma or liver cancer.
 These include:

-Environmental exposure to aflatoxins (poisonous cancer-causing agents produced by molds that grow in soil, decaying vegetation, hay, and grains) may lead to liver cancer.
+Environmental exposure to aflatoxins (poisonous cancer-causing agents produced by molds that grow in soil, decaying vegetation, hay, and grains) may lead to hepatocellular carcinoma.

-Finally, long-term use of anabolic steroids has been linked to the development of liver cancer in some people.
+Finally, long-term use of anabolic steroids has been linked to the development of hepatocellular carcinoma in some people.

 People with any risk factor, or those who have been diagnosed with cirrhosis, should speak with their doctors about cancer screening and surveillance so that should cancer develop, it may be diagnosed sooner rather than later.